Adldap2/Adldap2/docs/SEARCH-FUNCTIONS.md

 more records than this, you will only see the 1000 records AD has retrieved.
 LDAP will throw the following warning if this occurs:

     Warning: ldap_search(): Partial search results returned: Sizelimit exceeded

-However, ldap functions are suppressed by default.
-If you'd like to show errors and warnings, call the `showErrors()` method on the AD connection like so:
+However, LDAP functions are suppressed by default, so you won't see this message.
+If you'd like to show errors and warnings, call the `showErrors()` method on the AD connection before performing the search like so:

     $ad->getLdapConnection()->showErrors();

     $results = $ad->search()->all();

 #### Where

 To perform a where clause on the search object, use the `where()` function: